AWS-First-Cloud-Journey/000008-CloudWatch/content/3-cloud-watch-metric/3.1-view-metrics/_index.md

 pre: " <b> 3.1 </b> "
 ---

-#### Viewing Metrics
+#### Viewing CloudWatch Metrics

-First, we will practice viewing metrics.
+**ℹ️ Information**: In this section, you'll learn how to navigate and visualize Amazon CloudWatch metrics to gain insights into your AWS resources' performance and health.

+#### Accessing CloudWatch Metrics

-1. Access **AWS Management Console**
+1. Access the **AWS Management Console**:
-   - Search for **CloudWatch**
+   - In the search bar, type **CloudWatch**.
-   - Select **CloudWatch**
+   - Select **CloudWatch** from the services list.

 ![3.1.1](/images/3-cloud-watch-metric/3.1-view-metrics/3.1.1.png)

-2. In the **CloudWatch** interface
+2. In the **CloudWatch** console:
-   - Expand the **Metrics** section in the left menu.
+   - Expand the **Metrics** section in the left navigation pane.
    - Select **All metrics**.

 ![3.1.2](/images/3-cloud-watch-metric/3.1-view-metrics/3.1.2.png)

+#### Finding EC2 Instance Metrics

-3. In the metrics dashboard, enter `EC2` in the search bar.
+1. In the metrics dashboard:
+   - Enter `EC2` in the search bar to filter metrics by service.

 ![3.1.3](/images/3-cloud-watch-metric/3.1-view-metrics/3.1.3.png)

-4. Once the results appear, select **EC2 > Per-Instance Metrics**.
+2. From the search results:
+   - Select **EC2 > Per-Instance Metrics** to view metrics for individual EC2 instances.

 ![3.1.4](/images/3-cloud-watch-metric/3.1-view-metrics/3.1.4.png)

 ![3.1.5](/images/3-cloud-watch-metric/3.1-view-metrics/3.1.5.png)

+#### Analyzing CPU Utilization

+1. Filter for specific metrics:
-5. In the search bar, type `CPUUtilization` and search.
+   - In the search bar, type `CPUUtilization` and press Enter.
+   - By default, CloudWatch searches by **Metric name**.

 ![3.1.6](/images/3-cloud-watch-metric/3.1-view-metrics/3.1.6.png)

-By default, the search is performed by **Metric name**.

 ![3.1.7](/images/3-cloud-watch-metric/3.1-view-metrics/3.1.7.png)

+2. Compare instance performance:
-6. Add two out of the five instances created by the CloudFormation stack to observe their `CPUUtilization` metrics.
+   - Select two of the five instances created by the CloudFormation stack.

-Scroll down to view the data.
+   - Scroll down to view the graphed data.

-From the graph, we can conclude:
+**💡 Pro Tip**: When comparing multiple instances, look for patterns that might indicate system-wide events versus instance-specific issues.

+3. Analyze the graph data:
-- Both instances started operating around **2:40 AM**, which is also when they had the highest activity.
+   - Both instances initiated operations around **2:40 AM**, showing peak activity at this time.
-- By **3:30 AM**, both instances seem to have completed their tasks.
+   - By **3:30 AM**, both instances appear to have completed their workloads.

 ![3.1.8](/images/3-cloud-watch-metric/3.1-view-metrics/3.1.8.png)

-7. Viewing additional metrics for a single instance
+#### Examining Multiple Metrics

+1. Focus on a single instance:
    - Deselect the line for **Instance B**.
-   - Remove the **CPUUtilization** filter.
+   - Clear the **CPUUtilization** filter.
-   - In the search bar, enter `EBSWriteBytes` and search.
+   - Search for `EBSWriteBytes` to examine storage I/O.

 ![3.1.9](/images/3-cloud-watch-metric/3.1-view-metrics/3.1.9.png)

 ![3.1.10](/images/3-cloud-watch-metric/3.1-view-metrics/3.1.10.png)

-8. Scroll down and select **Instance A**.

-From this chart, we observe:
+2. Select **Instance A** and analyze the correlation:

-- Initially, there was a high volume of read/write operations to **EBS**, indicating that the instance was processing data.
+   - Initially, high volume of EBS read/write operations indicates data processing.
-- **CPUUtilization** and **EBSWriteBytes** follow a similar pattern, except at certain points where they diverge.
+   - **CPUUtilization** and **EBSWriteBytes** follow similar patterns with some divergence.
-- This suggests that the application interacts with **EBS** mainly during startup but performs other tasks afterward.
+   - This suggests the application primarily interacts with EBS during startup before transitioning to other operations.

 ![3.1.11](/images/3-cloud-watch-metric/3.1-view-metrics/3.1.11.png)

+3. For clearer analysis:
-You can hide one of the metrics to analyze the data more clearly.
+   - You can hide individual metrics by toggling their visibility.

 ![3.1.12](/images/3-cloud-watch-metric/3.1-view-metrics/3.1.12.png)

-However, we will take a better approach in the next section by customizing the charts for improved visualization.

-## Working with Charts

-In the previous step, our chart was difficult to interpret because both `CPUUtilization` and `EBSWriteBytes` were plotted on the same **Y-axis**.
-Now, we will separate them and add markers for better visualization.
+**ℹ️ Information**: In the next section, we'll explore more advanced visualization techniques for better metric analysis.

+#### Enhancing Chart Visualization

+When multiple metrics with different units are displayed on the same chart, interpretation can be challenging.
+Let's improve visualization with CloudWatch's advanced charting features.

-1. Adjusting the Y-axis
+1. Separate Y-axis for different metrics:
-   - Go to the **Graphed metrics** tab.
+   - Navigate to the **Graphed metrics** tab.
-   - Locate **EBSWriteBytes**, then under the **Y-axis** column, select **>**.
+   - For **EBSWriteBytes**, click the **Y-axis** column dropdown and select **Right Y-axis**.
-   - The chart should now appear more readable.
+   - The chart now displays each metric on its appropriate scale.

 ![3.1.13](/images/3-cloud-watch-metric/3.1-view-metrics/3.1.13.png)

-2. Adding a horizontal annotation (threshold marker)
+2. Add a horizontal threshold annotation:
    - Go to the **Options** tab.
    - Click **Add horizontal annotation**.

 ![3.1.14](/images/3-cloud-watch-metric/3.1-view-metrics/3.1.14.png)

-3. Enter annotation details:
+3. Configure the threshold:
-   - **Label:** `5% Mark`
+   - **Label**: `5% Mark`
-   - **Value:** `5`
+   - **Value**: `5`

-This adds a **dashed line** on the chart, labeled accordingly.
+   - This adds a dashed horizontal line at the 5% CPU utilization level.

 ![3.1.15](/images/3-cloud-watch-metric/3.1-view-metrics/3.1.15.png)

+**💡 Pro Tip**: Horizontal annotations are excellent for visualizing thresholds that might trigger alarms or indicate performance boundaries.

-4. Adding a vertical annotation (event marker)
+4. Add a vertical event marker:
    - Create a **Vertical annotation** labeled `Job start`.
-   - A **dashed vertical line** appears on the chart.
+   - This adds a dashed vertical line to mark a specific point in time.

 ![3.1.16](/images/3-cloud-watch-metric/3.1-view-metrics/3.1.16.png)

-By default, the **Job start** marker is set at **2:16 AM**, but this is incorrect.
-We need to adjust it.

-5. Adjusting the vertical annotation time:
+5. Adjust the vertical annotation time:
    - Hover over the **Job start** marker.
-   - The job actually started around **2:40 AM**.
+   - Note that the job actually started around **2:40 AM**.

 ![3.1.17](/images/3-cloud-watch-metric/3.1-view-metrics/3.1.17.png)

+6. Update the annotation:
    - Change the **Date/Time** for `Job start` to **2:40 AM**.
-- Click **Apply** to save changes.
+   - Click **Apply** to save your changes.

 ![3.1.18](/images/3-cloud-watch-metric/3.1-view-metrics/3.1.18.png)

+7. Verify the repositioned marker:
-The `Job start` marker has now been repositioned.
+   - The `Job start` marker now aligns with the beginning of instance activity.

 ![3.1.19](/images/3-cloud-watch-metric/3.1-view-metrics/3.1.19.png)

-That concludes our hands-on work with charts.

-In the next section, we will focus on **working with metric expressions**.
-You can remove the markers before proceeding to the next step.
+**🔒 Security Note**: When analyzing metrics for production workloads, pay special attention to unexpected spikes or patterns that might indicate security events or unauthorized access.

+#### Next Steps

+This concludes our exploration of basic CloudWatch metric visualization.
+In the next section, we'll dive into **working with metric expressions** for more advanced analysis capabilities.

+**⚠️ Warning**: Before proceeding to the next section, you may want to remove the annotations to start with a clean workspace.